-If you have any of the above implants in situ, please contact our MRI department so we can investigate the implant and see if it is compatible prior to your appointment.
+If you have any of the above implants in-situ (currently in your body), please contact our MRI department so we can investigate the implant and see if it is compatible before your appointment.

 If you have a joint replacement or orthopaedic screws, you can undergo an MRI scan (however there can be some image distortion).
-Our staff may direct you to specific scanners to ensure the best results for your examination can be obtained.
+Our staff may direct you to specific scanners to get the best results for your examination.

 MRI During Pregnancy

-Unlike diagnostic X-Rays, a MRI does not use radiation to generate the images your doctor has requested.
-Instead an MRI uses a strong magnetic field and radiofrequency waves to generate the images.
+Unlike diagnostic x-rays, an MRI does not use radiation to generate the images your doctor has requested.
+Instead, an MRI uses a strong magnetic field and radiofrequency waves to generate the images.
 MR imaging of pregnant patients is carried out when the patient’s referring doctor has decided the advantages of MRI outweigh the potential risks.